Aiman-G/-From-Graph-to-Random-Walks-and-Vice-Versa/index.md

 A graph is a set of vertices and edges.
 Vertices and edges can be used to describe any graph.
-We care about graphs in a highly connected world because many types of data can be represented as graphs.
-Social networks, transportation networks,  computer networks, and any dataset that exhibit a relationship between its elements can be represented by graphs.
+In a highly connected world, we care about graphs because many types of data can be represented as graphs.
+Social networks, transportation networks,  computer networks, and any dataset that exhibits a relationship between its elements can be represented by graphs.
 Once a graph represents your data, graph theory and graph algorithms are under your service.
 Anything you can apply on a graph is applicable to your data.